-- So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), child marriage, and practices such as breast ironing. - All forms of HBA are abuse (regardless of the motivation) and concerns should be responded to in line with section 3 of this policy.
-Staff will report any concerns about HBA to the DSL (or a deputy). - Whilst all staff will speak to the DSL (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers. - o If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
+- So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM - this is the partial or total removal of the external female genitalia for non-medical reasons, and is also known as female circumcision or cutting), child marriage, and practices such as breast ironing. - All forms of HBA are abuse (regardless of the motivation) and concerns should be responded to in line with section 3 of this policy.
+Staff will report any concerns about HBA to the DSL (or a deputy). - Whilst all staff will speak to the DSL (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers. - If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.